 There is significant uncertainty regarding how species and ecological systems will be impacted by climate change.
 Studies show that impacts in Australia will be complex and highly variable (CSIRO and Australian Bureau of Meteorology 2007a).
 The distribution, diversity and abundance of species and the functioning and dynamics of ecosystems will change, with some responding better than others.
-The most vulnerable species include those with very restricted geographic and climatic range, those unlikely to migrate successfully and/or those already highly compromised by small populations, fragmented habitat and other threats, (DEHP, 2008).
-These include some of the sunshine coasts iconic species such as the Glossy Black Cockatoo (Calyptorhynchus lathamii), and the koala.
-Also relevant to the sunshine coast are the effects of predicted weather extremes for this area such as extended droughts alternating between high rainfall and extreme flood events.
+The most vulnerable species include those with very restricted geographic and climatic range, those unlikely to migrate successfully and/or those already highly compromised by small populations, fragmented habitat and other threats, (Department of Environment and Heritage Protection (DEHP), 2008).
+These include some of the Sunshine Coast's iconic species such as the Glossy Black Cockatoo (Calyptorhynchus lathamii), and the koala.
+Also relevant to the Sunshine Coast are the effects of predicted weather extremes for this area such as extended droughts alternating between high rainfall and extreme flood events.
 Wetland birds that are dependent on freshwater habitat under stress from drought conditions will be disadvantaged by lower rainfall.

 It is essential to maintain the current capacity of the ecological and hydrological systems to withstand these changes.

-This requires protecting the groundwater systems which sustain terrestrial and freshwater ecosystems through drought; maintaining functional landscape connectivity to facilitate movement of fauna toward areas of suitable micro climate and resources; and minimizing any other potential threats which add to the cumulative impacts on species and communities.
+This requires protecting the groundwater systems which sustain terrestrial and freshwater ecosystems through drought; maintaining functional landscape connectivity to facilitate movement of fauna toward areas of suitable micro climate and resources; and minimising any other potential threats which add to the cumulative impacts on species and communities.

-Under objective 5 of the SCC Climate Change Strategy to help the Sunshine Coast adapt to long term impacts of climate change, the following proposed actions are relevant to Environmental Reserves management:
+Under Objective 5 of council's Climate Change Strategy to help the Sunshine Coast adapt to long term impacts of climate change, the following proposed actions are relevant to Environmental Reserves management:

-- Strengthen protection and enhancement of strategic wildlife corridors and riparian corridors (to allow for species shift) and reduce pest species - Protect opportunities for carbon sinks - Adjust biodiversity plantings to include a mix of local native species
+Strengthen protection and enhancement of strategic wildlife corridors and riparian corridors (to allow for species shift) and reduce pest species

-- tolerant to potential future climate characteristics - Strengthen partnerships to protect and enhance biodiversity and waterways
+- protect opportunities for carbon sinks - adjust biodiversity plantings to include a mix of local native species tolerant to potential future climate characteristics - strengthen partnerships to protect and enhance biodiversity and waterways.